 - Create a perfect crescent shape.
 Cut your dough to create several triangles.
 Start from the wide end, then roll each triangle up to the tip and form it into a crescent shape.
 Simple, right?

 - Make your own jam.
 In this recipe, we used a ready-to-use apricot jam, but you can try making our sweet and scrumptious peach jam recipe.
-You can use it to fill your crescent dough and make your dinners extra special.
+You can use it to fill your dough and make your dinners extra special.

 - Be careful not to overfill your dough as it can be difficult to roll them.
 When making jam filled crescent bread, you need to spread just enough filling onto the triangles before you roll them up.

 - Brush some butter on top for additional flavor.
-Brushing butter before you bake them adds a wonderfully sweet and buttery flavor to your homemade crescent rolls.
+Brushing butter before you bake them adds a wonderfully sweet and buttery flavor to your homemade rolls.

 - When placing your rolls on a baking sheet, make sure to leave at least two inches between each roll.
 They will puff up once they’re baked and the spaces will prevent them from sticking to each other.